sambdavidson/file-to-qr/README.md

 #### Android App

 The android app was built in Android Studio with API 29+.
-You should be able to open the `./android_app/qr` folder in Android studio as a project and build.
-You might have to download or install certain API versions or depedencies to get the build to succeed.
+You should be able to open the `./android_app/qr` folder in Android Studio as a project and build.
+You might have to download or install certain API versions or depedencies to get the build working.

 ### Contributing

 Anyone is welcome to contribute by sending me pull requests.
 This is a silly app concept that I currently don't intend to work on past this proof of concept.
 Some ideas of work that would benefit this project:

-- iPhone App (I currently don't have a Mac to build one).
+- iPhone app (I currently don't have a Mac to build one).
 - Website to perform the encodings.
 - Tests, refactoring, documentation, code health etc.